biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 * Install Isaac Gym

   1. Download Isaac Gym Preview 4 from https://developer.nvidia.com/isaac-gym
-  2. Extract the zip package in the MITlegged virtual environment folder.
+  2. Extract the zip package in the virtual environment folder.
   3. ``cd isaacgym_lib/python && pip install -e .`` to install the requirements.
   4. Test the installation by running an example: ``cd isaacgym/python/examples && python 1080_balls_of_solitude.py``.